louking/contracts/docs/contract-definitions.rst

         - *canceled* - :term:`event` has been canceled, but we don't want to lose track of it.
 E.g., if the race owed or paid money it's better to change the state to canceled than to delete the :term:`event`.

-        The transition from *pending* to *tentative* is done by the admin using the :ref:`create-event-view` or :ref:`edit-event-view`.
+        The transition from *renewed-pending* to *tentative* is done by the admin using the :ref:`create-event-view` or :ref:`edit-event-view`.
 This should be used to help remember which races have had some discussion with the race director.